 Matthew is an experienced corporate law specialist, who helps clients achieve successful outcomes in domestic and cross-border transactions.

 Matthew advises UK and international clients across the spectrum of corporate transactions.
 These include M&A, joint ventures, restructurings, shareholding arrangements, fund raising and investments.
-His clients range from UK start-ups to global conglomerates, and come from a variety of industries, particularly transportation, energy, technology, retail and real estate.
+His clients range from UK start-ups to global conglomerates, and come from a variety of industries, particularly transportation, energy, technology, cannabis, retail and real estate.

 He also advises overseas companies on inward investment into the UK on matters relating to corporate structures, employment, trade mark protection, contractual arrangements and related areas.